RicardoHS/ricardohs.github.io/README.md

 ### About

-My personal webpage with my own design using just css and jquery.
+My personal webpage with my own design using just javascript, css ~~and jquery~~.